 - Insurable interest must exist at the time the life insurance policy is purchased.

-- Insurable interest means that the policy owner has a financial or emotional relationship with the insured person.
+- Insurable interest means the policy owner has a financial or emotional relationship with the insured person.

 - Insurable interest is necessary to prevent people from taking out insurance policies on the lives of strangers for personal gain.